Mikaela/mikaela.github.io/n/dns.md

   queries.
   - Think of VPNs where traffic within the VPN is encrypted, but it won't magically encrypt plain traffic leaving it.
+  - The part given to the au4thoritative nameserver is `/24` on IPv4 and
+    `/56` on IPv6.
+These equal 192.0.2.x so if a MITM wanted to know who you are there would be 254 options (assuming there are no NATs).
+On IPv6 a `/56` includes 256 `/64` blocks and `/64` is the most used block and there is a recommendation of giving customers a `/56` block, so it would point directly to your connection.
+However some mobile operators give a `/64` so it will again point to 256 options again.
+Not that many.
 - Anyone between the recursive and authoritative nameservers can perform cache poisoning attack and give it a narrow target.
 With short TTL, it may be impossible to audit afterwards.
 Only DNSSEC can protect from this, but